matlach/atinject/README.md

 ##contributors

 ### mathieu lachance
+####open source java technology enthuisiast
-video game industry grown up, worked 4 years as lead r&d backend for [frimastudio](http://www.frimastudio.com) along with a small intercourse at [funcom](http://www.funcom.com) as java developper. since now a year i have been working at [myca health inc.](http://www.myca.com) as a software engineer. feel free to contact me, [matlach](http://ca.linkedin.com/in/lachancemathieu/)
+video game industry grown up, worked 4 years as lead r&d backend for [frimastudio](http://www.frimastudio.com) along with a small intercourse at [funcom](http://www.funcom.com) as java developer. last year i have been working on some serious business project at [myca health inc.](http://www.myca.com) as a software engineer. i recently just began a new career at oracle as senior software developer. feel free to contact me, [matlach](http://ca.linkedin.com/in/lachancemathieu/)

 ##installation